A Note on Diffusion Limits of Chaotic Skew Product Flows: Introduction

 \end{enumerate} \end{assumptions}

-\begin{remark} (a) The regularity conditions on $f,f_0,g$ in assumption 1 guarantee global existence and uniqueness of solutions to the ODEs \eqref{eq:ode} and the SDE \eqref{eq:isde} for all positive time and all initial conditions $\xi\in\cX$, $\eta\in\Lambda$.
-We note that uniformity of the Lipschitz constant for $f$ is automatic in $y$ since $\Lambda$ is compact and we are at liberty to modify $f$ outside $\Lambda$.
+\begin{remark} (a) The regularity conditions on $f,f_0,g$ in assumption 2 guarantee global existence and uniqueness of solutions to the ODEs \eqref{eq:ode} and the SDE \eqref{eq:isde} for all positive time and all initial conditions $\xi\in\cX$, $\eta\in\Lambda$.
+We note that uniformity of the Lipschitz constant for $f$ is automatic in $y$ since $\Lambda$ is compact.

-(b) Assumptions 4 and 5 hold for a large class of flows.
-In particular, the WIP and LDP are proved in \cite{MelNic,MelNic2} for flows that have a Poincar\'e map modelled by a Young tower~\cite{Young98,Young99} with summable tails.
+(b) Assumption 4 holds for a large class of flows.
+In particular, the WIP is proved in \cite{MelNic} for flows that have a Poincar\'e map modelled by a Young tower~\cite{Young98,Young99} with summable tails.
 This includes Anosov and Axiom~A flows, nonuniformly hyperbolic flows such as H\'enon-like flows (where the Poincar\'e map has a H\'enon-like attractor), and Lorenz attractors~\cite{HM07} (including the case of the classical parameter values in~\cite{Lorenz63}).
-In this class of examples, the Poincar\'e map has good statistical properties and limit laws such as the WIP and LDP transfer to the flow~\cite{MT04}. \end{remark}
+In this class of examples, the Poincar\'e map has good statistical properties and limit laws such as the WIP transfer to the flow~\cite{MT04}. \end{remark}